michaelgrosner/tribeca/README.md

 ![Web UI Preview](https://user-images.githubusercontent.com/1634027/44740469-d5c7ff00-aafa-11e8-9252-73b9c1283adb.png)

-The web UI is compatible with most web browsers/resolutions, but Firefox or Chrome at 1600px are recommended.
+The web UI is compatible with most web browsers/resolutions, but Brave or Firefox at 1600px are recommended.
 Doesn't require configuration of any web server (unless installed behind your own reverse proxy).

 ### Compatible Exchanges